When Should You Share the News About Your Pregnancy?

 Health and nutrition becomes especially important when you get pregnant.
-And as soon as you mention it to anyone, you will, of course, get an ear full of advice.
+And as soon as you mention it to anyone, you will, of course, get an earful of advice.
 Here are the top five things you can do to keep you and your baby healthy during pregnancy:

-- Watch what you eat and take those vitamins – Your doctor will give you a list of foods to avoid while pregnant from undercooked meat to raw seafood.
+Your doctor will give you a list of foods to avoid while pregnant, from undercooked meat to raw seafood.
 Also, while you are eating for two, you really only need an additional 300 calories per day, so keep healthy snacks in mind.

 While you can find advice, facts, and information about pregnancy everywhere from online articles to good friends, the best thing you can do for your child and you is find a good doctor and midwife to prepare for that upcoming event: the birth of your child.

 I'm Pregnant.
 When Should I See a Doctor?